-You may purchase or redeem shares of the Trust on any business day by mail (125 High Street, Suite 1802, Boston, MA 02110), online at www.northeastinvestors.com (excluding IRA accounts), through a financial intermediary or fax (617) 742-5666.
+You may purchase or redeem shares of the Trust on any business day the Trust is open for business by mail (125 High Street, Suite 1802, Boston, MA 02110), online at www.northeastinvestors.com (excluding IRA accounts), through a financial intermediary or by fax at (617) 742-5666.
 You may also purchase additional shares for an established account by telephone at 800-225-6704.
-Purchases may be funded by electronic bank transfers, by check or by wire.
+Purchases may be funded by electronic fund transfers, by check or by wire.
 All redemption requests not processed online must be in writing and must include a medallion signature guarantee if the redemption is in excess of \$25,000.
-You will receive redemption proceeds by check or by electronic bank transfer.
+You will receive redemption proceeds by check or by electronic fund transfer.
 You generally buy and redeem shares at the Trust's next-determined net asset value (NAV) after the Trust receives your request in good order.
 The NAV is determined only on days when the New York Stock Exchange (NYSE) is open for regular trading.
 The minimum initial purchase is \$1,000 (\$500 for IRAs).
 There is no minimum for subsequent investments.